lkongam/lkongam.github.io/_pages/about.md

 }
 </style>

-I'm a second-year undergraduate student at the **Hong Kong University of Science and Technology (HKUST)**, majoring in Computer Science with a second major in Mathematics.
+I'm a third-year undergraduate student(expected graduate year: 2027) at **The Hong Kong University of Science and Technology (HKUST)**, majoring in Computer Science with a second major in Mathematics.

 My research interests include: